 How is this possible?
 These activities are organized into the following categories, stations, or rotations:

 M – Meet with the teacher

-In my third grade class, I prefer the latter because I can touch base with more students each day using this approach.
+In my classroom, I prefer the latter because I can touch base with more students each day using this approach.

 A – At your seat

 Students work to build their math reasoning, modeling, and problem solving skills.
-This is a perfect time for students to work on assignments that match their specific skill level.
-Student independence is a central focus of at your seat work.
-To learn how to boost student independence during M.A.T.H.
-Workshop, read this post.
+This is a perfect time for students to work on assignments that match their specific skill levels.
+Student independence is a central focus of at-your-seat work.
+To learn how to boost student independence during Math Workshop, read this post.

-Resources utilized for the at your seat rotation in my third grade class include:
+Resources utilized for the at-your-seat rotation might include:

-- Reteaching, practice, and enrichment sheets from our math adoption for math drill and equation practice.
+- Reteaching, practice, and enrichment sheets from your math adoption for math drill and equation practice.

 - Problem Solving Task Cards for practice with performance tasks, word problems, math modeling, and writing about math reasoning.